FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = Comment SPAM (Full replacement and upgrade from Akismet) = Blocks **ALL** automatic Bot-SPAM, and catches Human Comments SPAM without sending data to 3rd parties or charging subscription fees. [more info](http://icwp.io/wpsf08)

+= FABLE - Fully Automatic Black Listing Engine =
+No more manual IP Black lists.
+This plugin handles the blocking of IP addresses for hosts that are naughty.

 = WordPress Lock Down =
 Numerous security and protection mechanisms to lock down your WordPress admin area, such as blocking file edits and enforcing SSL.